andrewakafrodo/cmsi387/homework/csi-process/README.md

 **Linux**

 I invoked `thread-java` on my Ubuntu virtual machine anf then sent the program to the backgroud with the keyboard command `CRTL-Z`.
 After this was done, I need to find the process ID number for my specific invokation of `thread-java`.
 I used `ps -A -mPl | grep java` to do this.
 From that I was able to see that the process ID number was `2492`.
 In order to see how many threads my invokation of `thread-java` was using, I need to run this command `ps -o nlwp 2492`. `nlwp` stands for number or light weight processes (i.e. thread count).
+This command let us know that our invokation had 10 threads.

 ![LinuxTerminal](https://github.com/frodosamoa/csmi387/blob/master/homework/csi-process/LinuxTerminal.png?raw=true)